Avnerus/ma_thesis/thesis.md

 ### Display
 A 5-inch LCD display by Waveshare is connected to the Raspberry Pi via the HDMI port and supports a resolution of up to 800x480.
 The display runs a full screen web browser (to be detailed in the next section).

+### Speech
+HITODAMA can receive text sentences and transform them into speech using cloud services.
+A Bluetooth speaker was used to output audio.
+The voice module attempts to portray gender neutrality by applying downward pitch modification on a female text-to-speech model.

 # Systems and software architecture

 ## Overview